logo

 4- Professor, Educational sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran.

-Objective: Strengthening the university’s role in the creation, acquisition, and effective transfer of ideas to society—one of its core missions—requires a thorough reconsideration and reconstruction of traditional structures and the removal of exclusive limitations.
+Objective: Strengthening the university’s role in the creation, acquisition, and effective transfer of ideas to society, as one of its core missions, requires a thorough reconsideration and reconstruction of traditional structures and the removal of exclusive limitations.
 Accordingly, the purpose of this study was to design and articulate a model for reconstructing the internal mechanisms of universities to facilitate the transfer of academic ideas to society.

 Results: The findings revealed that the effective transfer of ideas requires four major structural transformations within universities: (a) organizational redesign based on professional, network-oriented, boundaryless, and project-driven models to restore the university’s knowledge-centered identity; (b) establishment of specialized units to guide the idea flow—identifying problems and opportunities, managing ideas as innovative solution processes, and translating them into social, economic, and industrial contexts; (c) implementation of a transparent mission system to institutionalize idea transfer as a core function of higher education; and (d) development of a sustainable technical–financial support ecosystem to enable the creation and diffusion of innovative ideas.
 These changes were derived from 71 open codes grouped into 14 axial categories.